 Varanasi (Benares) is chaotic.
-Its labyrinth of narrow lanes and alleys are stuffed full with cows, goats, bikes, carts, people and gold clad corpses being carried on stretchers past fly covered food counters.
-Apart from the occasional belching moped that forced its way through the jammed passageways the scene we walked through to our lodgings at Sinhia Ghat had not changed for thousands of years.
-Mark Twain described it perfectly when he said: “”Benares Is older than history, older than tradition, older even than legend and looks twice as old as all of them put together.”
+Its labyrinth of narrow lanes and alleys are stuffed full with cows, goats, bikes, carts, people, and gold-clad corpses being carried on stretchers past fly-covered food counters.
+Apart from the occasional belching moped that forced its way through the jammed passageways the scene we walked through to our lodgings at Scindia Ghat had not changed for thousands of years.
+(It’s the guest house in the picture above.
+I describe the experience in my book at bottom of page)

 As my sandals hit another patch of lung-numbing effluent I observed that if I fancied getting really, really sick then this place had everything you could hope for.
 The last time Steve and Debbie had stayed in Varanasi they were flat out in bed for two weeks.

-But of course once you see beyond the litter, dangerously built buildings, wall to wall cow pats and grime, Varanasi reveals another extraordinary world.
+But of course, once you see beyond the litter, dangerously built buildings, wall to wall cow pats and grime, Varanasi reveals another extraordinary world.
 This is the world of Benares, the holy city that is to the Hindus why Jerusalem is to Christians.
 Varanasi is the city of Lord Shiva, the capital of spiritual knowledge, the city of light.

-The beauty of Varanasi revealed itself at dawn as we practised our yoga on the flat roof of the guest house.
+The beauty of Varanasi revealed itself at dawn as we practiced our yoga on the flat roof of the guest house.
 The early morning light revealed the opposite bank of the Ganges illuminating in soft tones of purple and orange the flood planes and distant outline of trees.

-As we moved into the somewhat vulnerable full reclining hero pose, a group of monkeys scrambled towards us over the roof tops and washing lines.
+As we moved into the somewhat vulnerable full reclining hero pose, a group of monkeys scrambled towards us over the rooftops and washing lines.
 Three big ones jumped up onto the veranda railings and looked down at me laid flat on the floor with my ankles by my waist and my crouch pointing at them in the come-and-hurt-me position.

-I watched a man push bike laden with fifteen Calor gas bottles, street masseurs and hairdressers touting for business, others were sleeping on the floor, urinating on the pavement or bathing in the soup of the Ganges.
+I watched a man pushbike laden with fifteen Calor gas bottles, street masseurs, and hairdressers touting for business, others were sleeping on the floor, urinating on the pavement or bathing in the soup of the Ganges.
 But it is at night that this place is most fascinating for transforms into and an unfamiliar and eerie world soaked in death.

 Ananda Mayee Ma

-As the sun set, we boarded a rowing boat to take our group up river to the temple dedicated to the woman guru Ananda Mayee Ma (1896-1981).
+As the sunset on Varanasi, we boarded a rowing boat to take our group upriver to the temple dedicated to the woman guru Ananda Mayee Ma (1896-1981).
 The life of this woman saint is a fascinating story.
-As a young girl she displayed an extraordinary spiritual awareness.
-Her parents made her marry at 13 but her husband Ramani Mohan Cakravarti or Bholanath as he was known was soon to realise that this was not to be a traditional marriage.
+As a young girl, she displayed an extraordinary spiritual awareness.
+Her parents made her marry at 13 but her husband Ramani Mohan Cakravarti or Bholanath as he was known was soon to realize that this was not to be a traditional marriage.

 She was known for her siddhis or yogic psychic powers.
 Before devotees could voice a question she would read their thoughts and give an answer before they spoke.
 Her telepathic powers were very advanced and she could also intuit devotees’ thoughts and feelings from a great distance.
 She could make her body shrink and expand in size, cure the sick and brought one devotee back from the dead after a car accident.

 Despite her miraculous powers, Ananda Mayee Ma remained a deeply humble and pious woman.
-To Sri Ma, everyone was father and everyone was mother for she always considered herself to be a little girl, a child of God.
+To Sri Ma, everyone was the father and everyone was the mother for she always considered herself to be a little girl, a child of God.

-After some searching we eventually found the temple door tucked away in an obscure alleyway.
-Here, in honour of the guru, we joined in with the Aarti, chanted some of the saints favourite mantras and sat in meditation to absorb the darshan of this sacred place.
+After some searching, we eventually found the temple door tucked away in an obscure alleyway.
+Here, in honor of the guru, we joined in with the Aarti, chanted some of the saint’s favorite mantras, and sat in meditation to absorb the darshan of this sacred place.